cslylla/pop-the-kettle-on/README.md

 python make-a-tea.py
 ```

-The final result will be printed on the screen as (examle):
+The final result will be printed on the screen as (example):

 ```text
 Your tea is Russian Rock.
 Rooibus tea with melone banana and orange zest.
 Enjoy it!